-Golsa Nouri-Hosseini (master’s student, University of Gothenburg) is a master’s student working on semantic field methods, comparing storyboards with picture-aided translation, through a case study on quantity superlatives in Persian.
+Golsa Nouri-Hosseini (MA, University of Gothenburg) completed a master’s in linguistics in September 2018.
+Her master’s thesis focusses on semantic field methods, comparing storyboards with picture-aided translation, through a case study on quantity superlatives in Persian.

-Tomiris Kaumenova (undergraduate student, Boston University) is an international sophomore from Almaty, Kazakhstan, double-majoring in chemistry and french Linguistics.
-She currently works under the supervision of Professor Coppock, analyzing data in various languages, glossing to find words denoting quantity and determine whether they have relative or proportional reading or both.
+Tomiris Kaumenova (undergraduate student, Boston University) is an international sophomore from Almaty, Kazakhstan, double-majoring in chemistry and French Linguistics.
+She has focussed on on morphological analysis of data from Kazakh, Russian, and Evenki.